North Vancouver Island Things to Do

 Need a Place to Stay while touring Vancouver Island North?

 As mentioned above, Port Hardy is the gateway to many great activities and adventures for the northernmost areas of Vancouver Island.
+It's also the perfect location to lay your head.
+My top recommendation is the First Nations-owned Kwa'Lilas Hotel.
+It's located right in the heart of town.

-Vacation rentals in Vancouver Island North
+Vancouver Island North Road Trip Summary

 Save this article on Pinterest for future use: